The Sidney Greats lecture series aims to provide the College community with introductions to great texts, ideas, figures and events.

 Michaelmas 2016

-• Prof. Dame Ann Dowling (Sidney Sussex) - Silent aircraft
+• Prof. Dame Ann Dowling (Sidney) - Silent aircraft

 • Dr Clare Chambers (Philosophy) - Feminist Political Philosophy